AvaLilac/Ava-Client/README.md

    - Click **Load unpacked** and select the extension folder (make sure it has `manifest.json`).
    - The extension should appear in your toolbar.

+**For Now You Can Install Without Developer Without Zip.
+Use the XPI**

 3. **For Firefox Developer Edition**
    - Download or clone this repository.
    - Install Firefox Developer Edition.